 NOTE: This script does NOT work properly with AutoKey 0.70.1 or earlier.
 Be sure and use at least version 0.70.2 of AutoKey.

-Here is the very poor quality gbf2osis converter that I wrote to convert the GBF texts from ebible.org to OSIS.
+A long time ago, when I was just learning how to write python scripts, I wrote a very poor quality gbf2osis converter to convert the GBF texts from ebible.org to OSIS.
+I no longer update it as the main format for the bibles there is now usfm.
 It is public domain.
-I am no longer updating it as the main format for the bibles available at ebible.org is now usfm.

 NOTE: If you have any problems with these modules, please contact me about them.
 DO NOT CONTACT The SWORD Project about them.

 I used to have several other bible modules (web, hnv, and asv) here.
 I took the links down as they are outdated and shouldn't be used.
 Use the official ones instead.My KJVN is based on the osis source for the official kjv modules available for The SWORD Project.
 In the past I used a very poor quality python script which I wrote that reads the kjvlite source, removes some markup and content (leaving the actual bible text intact of course), and adds paragraph formatting.
 It worked fine at the time I wrote it.
 I probably doesn't work fine now.
 It's public domain. use it however you wish.
 I have written a new script which I will upload in the near future when I upload a new version of my KJVn module.

 Some people might question why I've added paragraph markup to my kjvn.
 Mainly because I wanted paragraph markup.
 Reading it in paragraphs makes it easier for me to understand.
 It has been done in the past too.
 A quick search on google books revealed several printed KJV bibles with paragraph formatting.
 One example would be "The Paragraph Bible" printed in 1838.